The gradient flow of the potential energy on the space of arcs: The gradient flow structure

 We finish this section by observing that smooth solutions to our gradient flow can fail to exist.
 Indeed, let $\eta_0$ be any smooth function such that In particular, \eqref{e:nonr} holds for the whips with $|\p_{ss}\eta_0(1)|=0$ and $\alpha(\eta_0)\neq 0$ (different from the steady states), or for $\alpha=\frac \pi 2$.
 Then the corresponding regular solution would satisfy But which contradicts \eqref{e:reg2} since $|g|=1$.
-This might look like as a tame compatibility issue at the point $(t,s)=(0,1)$.
-However, any compatibility assumption would rule out an unacceptably large set of physically reasonable initial data, in particular, the \emph{open set} in $C^2$ determined by \eqref{e:nonr}.
+Another way to see this discrepancy is to notice that the ODE problem \eqref{eq:sigma}, \eqref{eq:sigma2} is overdetermined.
+Hence, the orthogonal projection $P_{\eta_0} g$ may not exist, as anticipated at the beginning of Section \ref{s:gf}, although $P_{\eta(t)} g=\p_t \eta(t)$ must exist for the smooth trajectories $\eta(t)$ of the gradient flow, $t>0$.
+All this might look like as a tame compatibility issue at the point $(t,s)=(0,1)$.
+However, any compatibility assumption would rule out an unacceptably large set of physically reasonable initial data, in particular, the open set in $C^2$ determined by \eqref{e:nonr}.